-Mikkel Thorup has spent nearly 20 years in continual travel around the world, living as an expat just about everywhere.
+Mikkel Thorup (of the Expat Money Show) has spent nearly 20 years in continual travel around the world, living as an expat just about everywhere.
 Throughout his explorations, Mikkel has kept a keen eye on different investments and businesses.
 He puts his money where his mouth is and finds some very interesting and often very different opportunities.

 Despite the fact that Mikkel Thorup is a high school dropout, he is a firm believer in continual education.
 It has paid off, as he earns a massive income with his various investments, real estate, and businesses.
 Learn more about his lucrative life and lifestyle here!

 This post was originally published in 2018.
 It has since been updated for accuracy of links and content.

 How long have you been living/working on the road, and where have you traveled to?

 I have visited nearly 100 countries including Colombia, North Korea, Zimbabwe and Iran.
 I’ve lived as an expat since the early 2000’s, making homes in Central America, South Pacific, Asia, the Arctic, North America, as well as the Middle East.

 I host The Expat Money Show Podcast and write for the Blog of the same name.
 On the show I interview inspiring Entrepreneurs from around the globe who are running some rather remarkable businesses.

 I am also the partial owner of a travel agency in Canada.
 I own apartments in China.
 I control a very substantial bond portfolio in the UK.
 A diversified portfolio of ICO tokens.
 There’s also some physical gold and investment grade stones…and maybe a dozen other investments around the world.